Premik/blender_rhubarb_lipsync_ng/dev.md

 * add sub-frames tickbox
 * extended shapes- seems they are generated even when disabled -check
 * Checkbox on "X" and "A" cue type "same as X/A"
+* Cleanup - remove old files
+* Capture doesn't work for long sound files.
+Rhubarb finishes but the list is empty.

 ### Low
 * Add [speaker](https://docs.blender.org/manual/en/latest/render/output/audio/speaker.html) as an alternative to Sequencer audio clip